mehrantsi/high-performance-kv-store/TechnicalDesign.md

 1. The record is removed from in-memory structures.
 2. The sector on disk is marked as deleted by writing "\0DELETED" at the beginning.
 3. This sector becomes available for future use.
+4. The corresponding bits in the `allocated_sectors` bitmap are cleared.

 #### Purge Operation